-Having a medical card insurance policy can be designed to cover all you need at a threshold that is acceptable for any of your ailments.
-Even if you don't use it and opt to use your employer provided coverage, you can still keep your own policy as a buffer should you need extra funds.
+Having a medical card or Takaful medical card that can be designed to cover all you need at a threshold that is acceptable for any of your ailments.
+Even if you don’t use it and opt to use your employer provided coverage, you can still keep your own policy as a buffer should you need extra funds.

 Being able to tailor make your own policy also helps you to add on extras for your family.
 If you need coverage for your spouse and children – a personal policy will allow you to add or remove riders as and when necessary.

 The header may be misleading, but bear this in mind – when you walk out on the company, you walk out on everything else that comes with it, including your employee insurance.

 What does that leave you with?
 A very big problem.
 Employee insurance only goes as far as the list of names on payroll and you now equal a person who rock climbs without a safety harness, risking everything from a mere splinter to a very painful fall.

 Some have gone unemployed for months before they get called up for a job, while others jump on board another ship immediately, but it certainly does not write off any possibility of unfortunate events between ship jumping.

 Should an unexpected misfortune happen to you during this employment down time, you risk depleting your savings account and worse, rubbing the burden off on friends and family around you.

 Having a back up plan is great – a back up plan that sticks with you on the other hand, has value beyond the measure of any wealth.
 Getting the best medical card in Malaysia for yourself protects you through any circumstance life flings at you, but employee insurance only goes as far as your letter of offer.